 Why should you test in production?
-Bluntly, the truth is you’re already doing it; the true question is whether to become deliberate, expert and reliable at it, or whether it continues to be an accident and a crisis.
+Bluntly, the truth is you’re already doing it; the true question is whether to become deliberate, expert and reliable at it, or whether it continues to be an accident and a source of crisis.

 You’re already testing in production in at least the sense that you have procedures for handling incidents and outages that affect customers directly.
 With a little more investment, that workflow can become an ongoing, manageable asset for your software development lifecycle (SDLC).
 Here’s how.

-For current purposes, testing in production (TiP) has to do with web applications; the story for embedded software, installable software, and so on is outside the scope of this introduction.
+For current purposes, testing in production has to do with web applications; the story for embedded software, installable software, and so on is outside the scope of this introduction.
 Also, TiP isn’t a trick that requires customers to find a mass of defects that the publisher should have found first.
 Most testing is still done as early in the SDLC as possible.
 Instead, TiP complements all other forms of testing for a few situations where the production environment is effectively irreplaceable.

 - Delivery at extreme scale